kartsridhar/enerjog-website-v2/Report.md

     * We built the API using ***AdonisJS*** and it uses ***JWT*** for our authentication module .
 The API itself has 5 end points: ```\register``` , ```\login```, ```\me```, ```\change``` and ```\destroy```.API Has CORS enabled. we use authentication tokens in the local data storage to manage sessions for users.
     * we use AdonisJS to handle all Post and Get requests which pass these onto to asynch methods declared in the controller in ```enerjog-api/Controllers/AuthenticationController.js```.
 Here we use the models defined in ```enerjog-api/Models``` to perform CRUD functionaity on the embedded database and then return responses back to the website.
     * we also make use of ***Vuex store*** to extract getters from the store which we call in our computed property to ensure the information displayed in the website is consistent with the database.
-    * we also created a guest middleware to restrict login and register pages to only users that are not logged in.
+    * we also created a guest middleware to restrict login and register pages to only users that are not logged in and the profile cannot be route cannot be accessed by users who haven't been authenticated.
 *   PNG - **A+**
     *   Most of the product images were taken from the original website itself, found [here](https://www.letscom.com/).
 The rest of the images are royalty free.
     *   Excess use of **Krita** for image manipulation: